Deed Restriction Vote

 - As part of the Ferndale Schools 2020 bond plan the district entered into a purchase agreement for the area of Jackson Park that was owned by the City of Oak Park.
 To see the boundaries of this piece of land see the photo below.

-- This purchase agreement will allow Ferndale Schools to own the entire parcel of land that consists of CASA School and Jackson Park.
+- This purchase agreement has allowed Ferndale Schools to own the entire parcel of land that consists of CASA School and Jackson Park.
 It is our plan to demolish the CASA School building and construct a brand new Ferndale Lower Elementary School for all district Kindergarten through 2nd grade students.
 This new school is currently scheduled to open in the Fall of 2023.

 - This Bond plan was passed by the community in March of 2020, with 80% voters approving the plan!